Jack MacLaren: Leave, demotion, and sensitivity training

-MacLaren was forced to apologize on April 6, 2016 after calling his federal Liberal counterpart Karen McCrimmon to the stage at a cancer fundraising dinner the previous month in Carp, and then telling a vulgar joke about her and her husband's sexual relationship.
+MacLaren was forced to apologize on April 6, 2016, after calling his federal Liberal counterpart Karen McCrimmon to the stage at a cancer fundraising dinner the previous month in Carp, and then telling a vulgar joke about her and her husband's sexual relationship.
 MacLaren emailed an apology to McCrimmon after the story was first reported by the Toronto Star.
 The incident prompted criticism from across party lines, as fellow Progressive Conservative MPP Lisa MacLeod and federal Conservative MP Michelle Rempel both tweeted in support of McCrimmon.
 Patrick Brown said that the party had "zero tolerance for misogynistic comments and an apology was made correctly to Karen McCrimmon this morning."

 On April 12, 2016, the Ottawa Citizen reported that MacLaren's website included a testimonials section praising his work where most of the constituents were fictional and were represented by photos that had been taken without permission from the internet.
 One of the testimonials was from a "Robert & Karen" from Constance Bay, which coincidentally is where MacLaren's federal counterpart, Liberal MP Karen McCrimmon lives with her husband Robert.
 MacLaren's website initially added a disclaimer claiming that the names and depictions of constituents had been changed to protect their privacy before removing the page entirely.
 MacLaren then issued an apology for the improper use of constituent testimonials and had his website taken offline.

 The next day, Patrick Brown decided to demote MacLaren after the events of the past few weeks by replacing him as the party's Eastern Ontario representative in caucus with Jim McDonell.
 MacLaren kept his position as the shadow cabinet critic for natural resources, the chair of a party panel on property rights, and as an ambassador to ethnic communities.

 On April 14, the Ottawa Citizen reported that MacLaren had been heard making vulgar jokes about Premier Kathleen Wynne.
-Both Wynne and Ontario NDP leader Andrea Horwath subsequently called on MacLaren to be kicked out of the Progressive Conservative caucus, and Wynne called for Queen's Park to create a code of conduct for MPPs.
-Brown ordered MacLaren to go on indefinite leave from legislature to focus on constituency work and to undergo sensitivity training.
+Both Wynne and Ontario NDP leader Andrea Horwath called for MacLaren to be kicked out of the Progressive Conservative caucus, and Wynne called for Queen's Park to create a code of conduct for MPPs.
+Brown ordered MacLaren to go on indefinite leave from the Legislature to focus on constituency work and to undergo sensitivity training.
 Brown also stated that MacLaren's caucus responsibilities would be reassigned.

 On May 31, 2016, MacLaren returned to Queen's Park after completing his sensitivity training.